 This policy states what arrangements could be put in place for Flexible Working for all employees.
-Our Organisation aims to support all requests for flexible working from Day 1, as part of the People Promise, wherever these can be reasonably accommodated
+Our Organisation (NHS) aims to support all requests for flexible working from Day 1, as part of the People Promise, wherever these can be reasonably accommodated.

 The principles look to guide the ethos and values that should make flexible working become 'simply how we work' in the NHS.
 The NHS principles form a foundation for flexible working, and organisations are encouraged to innovate and test out approaches to support the embedding of flexible working.
-However, this policy does not provide an automatic right for employees to work flexibly but will ensure that reasonable consideration is given to any request.
+However, this policy does not provide an automatic right for employees to work flexibly but will ensure that reasonable consideration is given to any request with consultation with the employee.